qarnot/BringYourOwnVM/README.md

 This wide range of technologies is designed to ensure that the tool fits seamlessly in the user's workflow.

+For the sake of testing, some files are available in `src/demo/`:

+- a `debian.preseed` file, it is a generic template which you can directly provide to the tool
+- `./cloud-init/`: some cloud-init files which will create a user `ubuntu:ubuntu` and `boo:boobidou`
+- `./files/`: a C file with a fibonacci function

 ## How it works

 Once the tool is launched, follow the instructions.
 The tool creates a